defengliang/7300FTProject/README.md

 ## Introduction

-The project consists of 5 parts
+The repository contains all the source codes of a group project in a FinTech course.

 ### Prototype folder

+Two maven projects:
-Is a maven project which was created to test how to invoke the classifier model in weka.
+ - One is created to test how to invoke the classifier model in weka.
+ - Another is used to convert the csv file and generate various files WEKA read.

 It can be used to quickly verify how to use weka in program.

 ### SQL folder

-It is used to store the SQL scripts that needs to run before starting any of the projects.
+Currently, the folder is empty.

 ### Java folder

 It contains a standalone JMIX project.
-The core logic of the whole project is in it.
+The core logic of prediction is in the project.
+It also contains some web pages.

 ### OracleAPEX folder

-It contains an Oracle APEX application.
+It contains an Oracle APEX application, Oracle APEX's interactive report is used to display price and evaluation metrics.

 ### Demo folder